tonyjohnston/swift-phpRunner/README.md

 NSTask functionality cribbed with comments from: https://www.raywenderlich.com/125071/nstask-tutorial-os-x

-Syntax highlighting from the super simple and bare bones Macaw: https://github.com/kuyawa/Macaw
+Syntax highlighting from the super simple and bare bones Macaw (not PHP syntax, but C-like and very easy to understand - a few tweaks and it's fine for PHP): https://github.com/kuyawa/Macaw

 And this is a much simplified version of something I put together in Objective-C many years ago: